-1. The Company will evaluate the risks involving the corruption within the Company, investigate and vanguish internal corruption and stand up against any form of corruption.

-- 1.1 The Company has a policy to forbid any form of bribery in any activities and operations.
-In case that the Company needs to give donations for charity, presents to business partners or sponsorship, everything needs to be transparent and void of any influence on government or private sector officers to be committed on any inappropriate action. - 1.2 The policy will be announced and publicized within the organization so that both the executives and employees can use it as a guideline to perform their duties with ethics.
+- 1. The Company will evaluate the risks involving the corruption within the Company, investigate and vanquish internal corruption and stand up against any form of corruption. - 1.1 The Company has a policy to forbid any form of bribery in any activities and operations.
+In case that the Company needs to give donations for charity, presents to business partners or sponsorship, everything needs to be transparent and void of any influence on government or private sector officers to be committed on any inappropriate action.

+- 1.2 The policy will be announced and publicized within the organization so that both the executives and employees can use it as a guideline to perform their duties with ethics.
 The Company will have a firm punishment for an executive or employee involved in internal corruption, bribery or any form of corruption. - 1.3 The Company will emphasize these measures through trainings and meetings within the Company so that every employee is aware of the importance of honesty and that the Company is determined to follow good business guidelines. - 1.4 The Company will form a suitable system to prevent employees from cheating or corrupting so that the Company can maintain its good corporate governance practice and the organizational culture of being an honest, trustworthy and responsible organization. - 1.5 The Company will provide channels for employees or relevant parties to give a clue of corruption and guarantee the safety of informants.
-There will be an immediate investigation on the given clue. - The Company will exchange its experiences, guidelines and successes in the campaign to support an honest and transparent business operation with its business partners and other organizations so that there could be an inter-organizational corporation to prevent corruption. - 3.
-The Company will corporate with other companies within the same industry, business partners and other stakeholders to form a network to support moral, lawful, and transparent business operation and participate in any anti-corruption activities. - Declaration to be a part of the Collective Action Coalition against Corruption (CAC): In the beginning of 2011, the Company has declared its intention to be a part of the Collective Action Coalition.
+There will be an immediate investigation on the given clue. - 2.
+The Company will exchange its experiences, guidelines and successes in the campaign to support an honest and transparent business operation with its business partners and other organizations so that there could be an inter-organizational corporation to prevent corruption. - 3.
+The Company will corporate with other companies within the same industry, business partners and other stakeholders to form a network to support moral, lawful, and transparent business operation and participate in any anti-corruption activities.

+Declaration to be a part of the Collective Action Coalition against Corruption (CAC): In the beginning of 2011, the Company has declared its intention to be a part of the Collective Action Coalition.
 This is the collaboration of 8 leading organizations including Thai Institute of Directors, Thai Chamber of Commerce, Thai Bankers Association, International Chamber of Commerce, Thai Listed Companies Association, Federation of Thai Capital Market Organizations, the Federation of Thai Industries, and Tourism Council of Thailand.
-The Board of Director had reviewed the management system to align with Collective Action Coalition against corruption (CAC) and submitted to the CAC Council for a certificate in December 2016.
+The Board of Director had reviewed the management system to align with Collective Action Coalition against corruption (CAC) And the Company was certified to be a member of the Private Sector Collective Action Coalition against Corruption Council as of August 18, 2017.